Digestive tract within an outline of the top half of a human body

 Description

-Illustration of the digestive tract within an outline of the top half of a human body.
-The esophagus, stomach, duodenum, small intestine, large intestine, colon, rectum, and anus are labeled.
+Drawing of the digestive tract within an outline of the top half of a human body.

 Alternate Text

-Illustration of the digestive tract within an outline of the top half of a human body.
-The esophagus, stomach, duodenum, small intestine, large intestine, colon, rectum, and anus are labeled.
+Drawing of the digestive tract within an outline of the top half of a human body.

 Caption

-Illustration of the digestive tract within an outline of the top half of a human body.
-The esophagus, stomach, duodenum, small intestine, large intestine, colon, rectum, and anus are labeled.
+Drawing of the digestive tract within an outline of the top half of a human body.

 Diseases or Conditions